RedHat-UX/red-hat-design-system/docs/accessibility/index.md

 The World Health Organization estimates that one-sixth of all people worldwide experience significant disabilities.
 Most web-related disabilities and limitations affect the eyes, ears, hands, and brain.
 These can be categorized several different ways: obvious, hidden, permanent, recurring, temporary, situational, etc.

 Permanent and recurring disabilities like blindness or paralysis often may be readily apparent to others.
-But some disabilities aren’t so easily identified, such as deafness, neurodivergence, reading disorders, epilepsy, or migraines.
+But some disabilities aren’t so easily identified, such as deafness, <abbr title="attention deficit hyperactivity disorder">ADHD</abbr>, reading disorders, epilepsy, or migraines.

 Some disabilities are temporary, like those stemming from injuries, illnesses, surgical recovery, and concussions.
 And other limitations can be situational.
 Maybe you’re in a room that’s too noisy for you to hear speech clearly.
 Perhaps it’s a sunny day, and you can’t distinguish low-contrast colors on your phone screen.
 Or your computer’s mouse is broken, and you need to navigate via your keyboard.